SpikeGPT: Generative Pre-trained Language Model with Spiking Neural Networks: Experiments

 \subsection{Experiment Settings}

-We test two variants of the 45 million parameter model; one where $T=1,024$ and another where $T=3,072$.
-We used the Enwik8 dataset to conduct both training and testing in 45M scale, and our most extensive model with 216 million parameters was trained using the OpenWebText2~\cite{gao2020pile} corpus for pre-training.
-Zero-shot text samples of this experiment can be found in Appendix~\ref{app:gen}.
-In our 45M model, we employ a character-level tokenizer, as has been done in previous works \cite{zhai2021attention}.
+We test two variants of the 46 million parameter model; one where $T=1,024$ and another where $T=3,072$.
+We used the Enwik8 dataset to conduct both training and testing in 46M scale, and our most extensive model with 216 million parameters was trained using the OpenWebText2~\citep{gao2020pile} corpus for pre-training.
+In our 46M model, we employ a character-level tokenizer, as has been done in previous works \cite{zhai2021attention}.
 To evaluate the performance of our model, we calculate its BPC metrics.
 To mitigate the issue of overfitting, we incorporate dropout after the output of each SRFFN block and set the dropout ratio to 0.03.
-In our 216M model with pre-training, we employ the Byte Pair Encoding (BPE) tokenizer and share the same hyper-parameters as GPT-NeoX \cite{black2022gptneox}.
-Due to the availability of sufficient data for pre-training, we do not incorporate dropout as we did in our 45M model and remove the binary embedding but use the first layer neurons for encoding.
+The 216M model with pre-training consists of 18 layers and a feature dimension $d=768$.
+We employ the Byte Pair Encoding (BPE) tokenizer and share the same hyper-parameters as GPT-NeoX \citep{black2022gptneox}.
+Due to the availability of sufficient data for pre-training, we do not incorporate dropout as we did in our 46M model and remove the binary embedding but use the first layer neurons for encoding.
 To facilitate better convergence, we utilize a warmup technique during the first 500 training steps.
-For both the 45M and 216M models, we use the Adam optimizer, and set the learning rate to $6 \times 10^{-4}$ and $6\times 10^{-4}$, respectively.
+For both the 46M and 216M models, we use the Adam optimizer, and set the learning rate to $6 \times 10^{-4}$ and $4 \times 10^{-4}$, respectively.

 All experiments were conducted on four NVIDIA V100 graphic cards.
-For the models of 45M and 216M, we trained them for 12 and 48 hours respectively.
+For the models of 46M and 216M, we trained them for 12 and 48 hours respectively.

+We evaluated SpikeGPT on two major language-related tasks: Natural Language Generation (NLG) and Natural Language Understanding (NLU).
+For NLG, we evaluated the text generation performance of SpikeGPT on three classic text generation datasets: Enwik8~\citep{enwik8}, WikiText-2~\citep{wikitext}, and WikiText-103~\citep{wikitext}.
+These datasets are widely used to measure a model's ability to perform compression and for benchmarking.
+For NLU, we evaluated the performance of SpikeGPT on four classic text classification datasets: MR~\citep{pang2005seeing}, SST-5~\citep{socher2013sst5}, SST-2~\citep{socher2013sst5}, and Subj~\citep{pang2004sentimental}.
+These datasets cover sentiment analysis and subjective/objective classification.
+Our implementation is based on PyTorch~\citep{paszke2019pytorch} and SpikingJelly~\citep{SpikingJelly}.
+For detailed information regarding the datasets and baseline methods, please refer to Appendix~\ref{appendix:datasets}.
+Our zero-shot text samples of this experiment can be found in Appendix~\ref{app:gen}.